Online meeting etiquette to help keep our focus during meetings, please:

 Our online meetings are held via Zoom.
 Zoom operates similar to Skype and WebEx combined.
 It is helpful for you to have a free account set up with Zoom so we can add you as a contact; however, you can still join the meetings if you do not have the free account.

 Your teacher will send out a Zoom invitation before the group scheduled meeting time.
+In most cases, this invitation can be used for all of your groups.

 If you cannot log in to the group call via your computer, tablet, or smart phone, you can phone in to the call.
-There will be a phone number and access code in the email you receive from the teacher.
+There will be a phone number and access code in the invite you receive from the teacher.